-Q+A: Stephen Valand and Erica Shea of Brooklyn Brew Shop
+Q+A: Stephen Valand and Erica Shea, Brooklyn Brew Shop

 Tell us the history of Brooklyn Brew Shop.
 How did you come up with the idea?